Imparting Interpretability to Word Embeddings while Preserving Semantic Structure: Conclusion

 Upon inspecting the 2nd column of Table~\ref{table:effect_on_top_words_bad}, where qualitative results for concept \verb|TASTE| are presented, another insight regarding the learning mechanism of our proposed approach can be made.
 Here it seems understandable that our proposed approach, along with GloVe, brought together the words \verb|taste| and \verb|polish|, and then the words \verb|Polish| and, for instance, \verb|Warsaw| are brought together by GloVe.
 These examples are interesting in that they shed insight into how GloVe works and the limitations posed by polysemy.
 It should be underlined that the present approach is not totally incapable of handling polysemy, but cannot do so perfectly.
-Since related words are being clustered, sufficiently well-connected words that do not meaningfully belong along with others will be appropriately "pulled away" from that group by several words, against the less effective, inappropriate pull of a particular word.
-Even though \verb|polish| with lowercase "p" belongs where it is, it is attracting \verb|Warsaw| to itself through polysemy and this is not meaningful.
+Since related words are being clustered, sufficiently well-connected words that do not meaningfully belong along with others will be appropriately ``pulled away" from that group by several words, against the less effective, inappropriate pull of a particular word.
+Even though \verb|polish| with lowercase ``p" belongs where it is, it is attracting \verb|Warsaw| to itself through polysemy and this is not meaningful.
 Perhaps because \verb|Warsaw| is not a sufficiently well-connected word, it ends being dragged along, although words with greater connectedness to a concept group might have better resisted such inappropriate attractions.
+Addressing polysemy and meaning conflation deficiency is beyond the scope and intention of our proposed model that represents all senses of a word with a single vector.
+However, our model may open up new directions of research in the intermingled studies on representing word senses and contextualized word embeddings~ \cite{jang18contextinterpretable,camachocollados18surveywordrep}.
+For example, the associated concepts of our model assigned to the word embedding dimensions may be chosen such that different senses are assigned to different dimensions.

 In this study, we used the GloVe algorithm as the underlying dense word embedding scheme to demonstrate our approach.
 However, we stress that it is possible for our approach to be extended to other word embedding algorithms which have a learning routine consisting of iterations over cooccurrence records, by making suitable adjustments in the objective function.
 Since word2vec model is also based on the coocurrences of words in a sliding window through a large corpus, we expect that our approach can also be applied to word2vec after making suitable adjustments, which can be considered as an immediate future work for our approach.
 Although the semantic concepts are encoded in only one direction (positive) within the embedding dimensions, it might be beneficial to pursue future work that also encodes opposite concepts, such as good and bad, in two opposite directions of the same dimension.